Journal Policies

 Under the CC BY-NC license, the following uses are permitted:

-• Attribution — Appropriate credit must be given, along with a link to the license and indication of changes.
+The following conditions are required: - Attribution — Appropriate authorship must be given, along with a link to the license and indication of changes.

 Plagiarism Policy

-The editorial board may screen submissions using the Antiplagiat system.
+The editorial board of the Journal may verify the material by using the Antiplagiat system.
 If significant plagiarism is detected, the board follows guidelines from COPE and the Russian Association of Scientific Editors and Publishers (RASEP).

 Disclosure and Conflicts of Interest

-All participants in the peer review and publication process must disclose any relationships that could be perceived as potential conflicts of interest (e.g., employment, consulting, equity ownership, fees, patents, paid expert testimony, personal relationships, academic rivalry, or intellectual beliefs).
+All the participants of the peer review and publication process must consider and disclose any relationships that could be perceived as potential conflicts of interest (financial relationships (e.g., employment, consulting, equity ownership, fees, patents or paid expert testimony), personal relationships, competitiveness, academic rivalry, or intellectual beliefs).

 Authors submitting manuscripts confirm adherence to authorship ethics and agree to participate in authorship dispute investigations.